 This certificate is designed for working health or human service professionals, and includes the core content from our MPH degree programs.
 Students will be able to register, receive materials, interact with faculty and fellow students, and complete this program without traveling to campus.

-Part of the Public Health Practice major, the certificate program provides training that prepares public health workers and others to respond to emerging public health issues.
+Part of the Public Health Practice program, the certificate program provides training that prepares public health workers and others to respond to emerging public health issues.
 Many students use what they learn to enhance opportunities in their current work or career path.

 You may be eligible to take the Public Health Certificate Exam (CPH Exam) after you have completed the Public Health Core Concept Certificate and if you meet either of two additional eligibility criteria: